Asymptotics of Toeplitz, Hankel, and Toeplitz+Hankel determinants with Fisher-Hartwig singularities

 \section{Asymptotic analysis of the Riemann-Hilbert problem}

 \la{RHa}

 In this section we construct an asymptotic solution to the Riemann-Hilbert problem (a) -- (d) of Section \ref{RHsection} for large $k=n$ by the steepest descent method.
 All the steps of the analysis are standard apart from construction of the local parametrix near the points $z_j$.
 We always assume that $f(z)$ is given by (\ref{fFH}).
-In this section we also assume for simplicity that $z_0=1$ is a singularity.
+In all Section \ref{RHa} we also assume for simplicity that $z_0=1$ is a singularity.
 However, the results trivially extend to the case $\al_0=\bt_0=0$.
-In this section and the next one, we further assume that $V(z)$ is analytic in a neighborhood of the unit circle.
+In Section \ref{RHa} we further assume that $V(z)$ is analytic in a neighborhood of the unit circle.

 The first step is the following transformation, which normalizes the problem at infinity: \be\la{TY} T(z)=Y(z)